BY KAREN A. JAMROG

 You might not know what “Erin go Bragh” or “Sure and Begorrah” mean, but don’t worry.
 During the month of March, when St. Patrick’s Day rolls around, everyone is honorary Irish, so why not enjoy an authentic Irish whiskey like an Emerald Isle native?

 Much debate surrounds the origins of Irish whiskey, but many believe that it all started with traveling monks of many centuries ago who picked up distillation tips during pilgrimages to the Middle East and the Mediterranean.
 Regardless, today you can kick back with a tipple of Irish whiskey and get your inner leprechaun on.
-NH Liquor & Wine Outlets carry some of the most popular Irish whiskeys, from the tried and true, to up-and-coming brands:
+NH Liquor & Wine Outlet carries some of the most popular Irish whiskeys, from the tried and true, to up-and-coming brands:

 Like Jameson, Tullamore D.E.W. is a triple-distilled Irish whiskey with a long history.
 Originally produced in 1829 in the central Ireland town of Tullamore, the “D.E.W.” in the Tullamore brand name reflects the contributions of Daniel E. Williams, a general manager and owner of the company’s original distillery.
 Today, Tullamore D.E.W. is the second highest-selling Irish whiskey worldwide.
 Made with water that flows in the nearby Slieve Bloom Mountains, Tullamore is aged in casks formerly used for bourbon and sherry.
 It is a sweet, sippable whiskey with a gently complex, malty flavor and mild citrus and spicy notes.
 With a smooth, gentle finish, Tullamore D.E.W. is a versatile whiskey that mixes well but is also easy to sip neat.